|Benign Essential Blepharospasm Research Foundation (BEBRF)|

 Blepharospasm, a form of focal dystonia, is a chronic, unremitting, bilateral, forcible closure of the eyelids.
 Sometimes the spasms that start in the eyelid muscles extend further down into the lower face, causing uncontrolled contractions of the jaw or tongue.
 This condition is called oromandibular dystonia (Meige Syndrome).
 Blepharospasm is a rare disease with the incidence from 1 in 10,000 to 1 in 25,000, but it is related to other adult onset focal dystonias such as cervical dystonia (spasmodic torticollis), spasmodic dysphonia and focal hand dystonia (such as writer's and musician's cramp).
 Physicians and scientists who are knowledgeable about these conditions are needed and a fellowship training program will address this need by training and encouraging young investigators.

 Physician applicants must be board certified or board eligible in neurology or ophthalmology, have completed a residency, and hold or be able to hold an unrestricted license to practice medicine in the United States.
 PhDs should have completed their degree.
 Applicants will need to describe their research plans in detail, and clinicians will need to describe their clinical training as well.
 Applicants must select a mentor at an institution who will be willing to sponsor the applicant and will help develop a training program for the fellow.
 The institution must provide information on their training environment, program curriculum, and available resources.
 Non-U.S. citizens working at institutions either in the USA or abroad are also eligible to apply for a fellowship.

-Deadline to apply for this year's fellowship is June 30, 2014 for a fellowship to begin approximately on July 1, 2015.
-Decisions will be announced on August 31, 2014.
-Applications must be submitted via e-mail to email@example.com.Home > Blepharospasm Research > Top of this page
+Deadline to apply for this year's fellowship is June 30, 2015 for a fellowship to begin approximately on July 1, 2016.
+Decisions will be announced on August 31, 2015.
+Applications must be submitted via email to firstname.lastname@example.org.Home > Blepharospasm Research > Top of this page